-If none of these apply to you, and your vehicle is equipped with a Turbo Charged Engine change your engine oil at every interval shown on schedule "A"-TURBO in the maintenance schedule section of this manual.
+If none of these apply to you, then change your engine oil at every interval shown on schedule "A" in the maintenance schedule section of this manual.

 NOTE: Under no circumstances should oil change intervals exceed 6000 miles (10 000 km) or 6 months whichever comes first.